 Supported Event Types

-Setting Up GA4 Ecommerce Tracking with Google Tag Manager
+Setting up GA4 ecommerce tracking with Google Tag Manager

 - view_item